EstherAlonso22/Depths_Of_Betrayal/README.md

 - The monster uses a third-person view when transformed to better hunt down its prey.

 ## Technical Details
+- The game engine used is *Unity*
-- Characters are created using *MakeHuman*, while *Blender* and *Unity* are used for modeling and animating both the monster and other game assets.
+- Characters are created using *MakeHuman*, while *Blender* and *Mixamo* are used for modeling and animating both the monster and other game assets.
 - Sound design includes a subtle ambient soundtrack to evoke tension, with louder, more intense audio cues when the monster is near.
 Think of Pyke’s ultimate sound from *League of Legends* for inspiration.

 ## Additional Features